Content

 Although psoriasis doesn’t directly cause hair loss, scratching your head frequently or pulling at areas of skin affected by psoriasis may cause hair shedding.

-A variety of different skin conditions can cause dandruff — small flakes of skin that can break off from your scalp and land on your shoulders and clothing.
+A variety of skin conditions can cause dandruff, which are small flakes of skin that can break off from your scalp and land on your shoulders and clothing.

-Most of the time, you can treat dandruff using an anti-dandruff shampoo.
-Our guide to getting rid of dandruff provides several techniques that you can use to wash away dandruff and stop it from making a return.
+You can usually treat dandruff using an anti-dandruff shampoo.
+Our guide to getting rid of dandruff provides several techniques for washing away dandruff and stopping it from returning.

 In addition to shampoos, certain chemicals used in other skin and hair care products can cause an allergic reaction on your scalp.
 This can lead to irritation and itching, among other uncomfortable symptoms.

-One chemical that’s often linked to allergic reactions is para-phenylenediamine (PPD), which is commonly used in black hair dyes.
+One chemical often linked to allergic reactions is para-phenylenediamine (PPD), commonly used in black hair dyes.

 Other products, such as conditioners and some skin care treatments, may also contain irritating ingredients that can cause allergic reactions.

 Skin cancer often develops on your scalp, as this part of your body is frequently exposed to the sun.
-Research suggests that as many as 13 percent of malignant cutaneous neoplasms, or skin tumors that are cancerous, develop on the scalp.
+Research suggests that as many as 13 percent of malignant cutaneous neoplasms, or cancerous skin tumors, develop on the scalp.
 This can make your scalp itchy.

 If you have an itchy scalp that doesn’t improve on its own over a few days, it’s best to talk to your healthcare provider as soon as possible.

-Male pattern baldness is treatable, but it’s important to take action as quickly as possible to stop your hair loss from becoming more severe.
+Male pattern baldness is treatable, but it’s important to take action as quickly as possible to prevent hair loss from becoming more severe.
+Other options, like hair transplants, are available if medication doesn't work.

 Currently, the medications finasteride and minoxidil are the most effective treatments for male pattern hair loss.

-Minoxidil is a topical medication that’s applied directly to your scalp.
-Although it doesn’t reduce DHT levels, minoxidil helps to improve hair growth by moving your hair follicles into the growth phase of the hair growth cycle and stimulating local blood flow.
+Minoxidil is a topical medication that you apply directly to your scalp.
+Although it doesn’t reduce DHT levels, minoxidil improves hair growth by moving your hair follicles into the growth phase of the hair growth cycle and stimulating local blood flow.

 Research shows that finasteride and minoxidil are particularly effective when used together.
-In one study published in the journal Dermatologic Therapy, more than 94 percent of men who were balding had improvements in hair growth after using finasteride and minoxidil for 12 months.
+In one study published in Dermatologic Therapy, more than 94 percent of balding men had improved hair growth after using finasteride and minoxidil for 12 months.

-We offer finasteride and minoxidil online as part of our range of men’s hair loss treatments, with finasteride available following an online consultation with a healthcare provider.
-We also offer them together for a powerful, two-in-one hair loss treatment.
+We offer finasteride and minoxidil online as part of our range of men’s hair loss treatments.
+Finasteride is available following an online consultation with a healthcare provider.
+We also offer them together for a powerful two-in-one hair loss treatment.

 An itchy scalp can indicate many things, from oily, dirty hair that needs to be washed thoroughly to skin irritation that may need to be treated using a topical medication.